MangoFarmAssets/Ravencoin-Atomic-Asset-Swaps/README.md

 ## Step 1:  Alice provisions an asset UTXO for the swap ("lists the asset")

-*Alice sends the admin asset to herself at new address.
+*Alice sends the admin asset to herself at a new address.
 This generates a TXID.
 Capture the TXID and VOUT for the asset UTXO.*

 ```
 	LISTING ADDRESS: